samek/linkerd-MethodAndHostLimiter-Identifier/README.md

 ## Building

 This plugin is built with sbt.
-Run sbt from the plugins directory.
+Run sbt from the root directory.

 ```
 ./sbt MethodAndHostLimiter-Identifier:assembly